Treatments and Services to help you Walk, Run, and Play Free

 Mobility refers to the amount of USABLE motion that one possesses across a particular joint.
 The more mobile a person is, the more they are able to maximize their movement potential safely, efficiently, and effectively.
 The FRC® system has been shown to improve mobility, flexibility, movement, health and strength of joints, balance and body control, decrease injury rates and improve athletic performance.

 Massage therapy uses many techniques to manipulate and relax the muscles of the body.
 It can be done deeply, therapeutically and in a relaxing fashion to help not only release tension but also calm the mind.
 Our therapists are trained in different techniques including but not limited to sports, deep tissue, holistic, pregnancy and relaxation massage.
 Your therapist will assess your individual condition and treat specifically according to your current state of health.
 They may even prescribe exercises for you to do at home that will help to improve results.
 Massage can be used for specific conditions or injuries but can also release tension and improve general health and wellbeing.
-Our massage therapist is Matthew.
+Our massage therapists are Matthew and Cristina.
 At Live Free we offer the following types of massage:

 Sports – Deep Tissue -Holistic – Pregnancy – Indian Head